geofmureithi/apalis/packages/apalis-workflow/README.md

 # apalis-workflow

 This crate provides a flexible and composable workflow engine for [apalis](https://github.com/geofmureithi/apalis).
-Can be used for building old school and advanced llm workflows.
+Can be used for building old school workflows or advanced LLM workflows.

 ## Overview